Chart Color Schemes

 New Lambton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 17 projects that may impact the area.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 17 projects that are expected to impact the area.
 Notable projects include John Hunter Health and Innovation Precinct, Hunter Indoor Sports Centre, Lambton Park Master Plan, and Wests Group Townhouse Development.
-The following list details those likely most relevant.
+The following list details those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.